eshinhw/quant-portfolio-visualizer/README.md

 - Minimum Dividend Growth Rate
 - Long Term Trend Analysis based on Historical Momentum

-My quantitative stock selection model looks at the stocks in S&P 500 as a baseline.
 Out of 500 stocks in the S&P 500 index, the model sorts out the companies which satisfy minimum market cap size and have paid dividends consecutively over a certain periods of years.
 The next step is to calculate historical dividend growth rate and historical long term momentum to select the companies which have high dividend growth rate and historical uptrend price movements.
 The model assumes that these companies are reliable companies we can buy as a dividend growth investor who looks for both dividend growth and capital appreciation at the same time.

 ### Stock Price Email Alert